brendaoby/alx-system_engineering-devops/0x00-shell_basics/README.md

 *11-Lists all files including hidden in the current directory and the parent of the working directory and the /boot directory*
-*12-Prints the type of the file named iamafile in /tmp* *13-Creates a symbolic link to /bin/ls, named __ls__*
+*12-Prints the type of the file named iamafile in /tmp* *13-Creates a symbolic link to /bin/ls, named __ls__* *14-Creates a script that copies all the HTML files from the current working directory to the parent of the working directory*